Learn about the origins of clairvoyance and psychic abilities. Understand how to spot their grifter con-man tactics, so you can avoid being a victim.

 Psychic and Clairvoyance Abilities

 The word Clairvoyant is French.
 It comes from the word “Flair,” which means clear.
 They combine this with the word “voyance,” which means extraordinary vision.
-The guise of extraordinary perception is the basis for spiritualist confidence games, and this is where the term con man comes from.
+The guise of supernatural perception is the basis for spiritualist confidence games, and this is where we get the term con man.

 These nomads used various confidence games under the umbrella of psychic and clairvoyant abilities.
 The umbrella of these abilities includes spiritualists, mediums, and fortune-tellers.

-Some claim this extrasensory ability is like that of the Shaman.
-This is because they claim to act as intermediaries with the spirit world.
+Some claim this extrasensory ability is like that of the Shaman because they claim to act as intermediaries with the spirit world.
 The intent of the clairvoyant overshadows this similarity.
 The medium or clairvoyant performs a show to gain their client’s trust.
 They use this trust for financial exploitation.

-Those selling clairvoyance abilities set up shop in North America in the 1800s.
+Selling clairvoyance abilities in North America became a profitable industry in the 1800s.
 This band of grifters became The Modern Spiritualist Movement.
 They traveled to North America, where they offered their services to the wealthy aristocrats.
 This movement spawned several performers.
 They perfected the showmanship, enabling them to become very successful and sought out high-society acts.